- Innovative new course at the forefront of the field, equipping you for whatever career in IT you choose

 - This programme incorporates professional body requirements and standards with collaboration, community and social ethics

-Our BSc Computer Science is a dynamic and varied programme covering all the key areas, from cybersecurity and GDPR to machine learning, algorithm design and programming, that you will need to graduate with the knowledge, skills and practical experience ready to start your career as an IT professional.
+Our BSc Computer Science is a dynamic and varied programme covering all the key areas, from cybersecurity and GDPR to machine learning, algorithm design and programming, that you will need to graduate with the knowledge, skills and practical experience ready to start your career.

 You will learn key programming skills across languages and platforms so you will have the fluency to work on any software development problem.
 You will understand AI, learning how machine learning works and to employ it.
-You will be exposed to computational and algorithmic thinking, and will learn how to provide data solutions and secure systems.
-Through problem-based lab learning, you will develop software applicable to the home, Internet, corporate, and many other fields.
+You will be exposed to computational and algorithmic thinking and will learn how to provide data solutions and secure systems.
+Through problem-based lab learning, you will develop software applicable to the home, web, corporate, and many other fields.
 You will deliver solutions to people’s problems, be they personal, social, or industrial.

 You will learn about constructing software and working with data, understanding the technological and societal requirements of computer systems, as well as coding languages including Python, Java, C/C++, and many more.
 Software is developed for people by people and this is reflected in the way you will learn.
-The programme has been constructed to give you experience of IT work culture while you study, focusing on collaborative working practices in technology and using team based project management software, such as Scrum and Kanban, that allows people to work together to deliver software for people.
-By studying in this way, you will learn what makes a responsible IT practitioner in legal, social, ethical and professional contexts.
+The programme has been constructed to give you experience of professional work culture while you study, focusing on collaborative working practices in technology and using team based project management software, such as Scrum and Kanban, that allows people to work together to deliver software for people.
+By studying in this way, you will learn what makes a responsible computer practitioner in legal, social, ethical and professional contexts.

 The programme has been designed for students who want to work in the evolving modern technology world.
 You will be taught by experts at the forefront of research with experience in industry, ensuring you are provided with the latest knowledge and skills in this fast-moving sector.